 Local designer Wookie Bae crafts mix-and-match essentials, including patterned T-shirts, plaid flannels and wool chinos, for his brand Jaefields.
 Housed in a warm and inviting boutique-slash-barbershop, Jaefields’ designs showcase a focus on construction, wearability and quality.

 Hard-to-find designers from around the world are featured at MACHUS, an East Burnside shop catering to style-conscious men.
-MACHUS’ overall selection has something for almost every guy (including drop-crotch, wide-leg trousers for the most fashion-foward).
+MACHUS’ overall selection has something for almost every guy (including drop-crotch, wide-leg trousers for the most fashion-forward).
 In 2017, the socially conscious business launched a hoodie collaboration with artist Taravat Talepasand; all proceeds go to the ACLU.

 Old Town’s Upper Playground offers quirky hoodies, tops and tees for men and women alike.
 Nearly every item features an artistic graphic or phrase guaranteed to spark conversation or crack a smile from a stranger.
 (Keep an eye out for the “Hella Fresh” design of a cat wearing glasses and a gold chain.)